dennisXZX/web-developer-notes/README.md

 #### What is the difference between classes and IDs in CSS?

-ID is unique while you can have multiple classes with the same name in a document.
+Most of us know that ID is unique while you can have multiple classes with the same name in a document.
+But there is a special feature for ID, which can act as an anchor.
+If you have a URL like dennisxiao.com#github, the browser will attempt to reach the section with an ID of 'github'.

 #### What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?